What Causes It?

 - Discomfort in one or both arms or in the back, neck, or jaw

 If someone you are with shows signs of a sudden cardiac arrest, call 911 or ask someone else to call.
 Be calm, and check to see if the person is able to respond to you.
-Start doing CPR right away if he is unconscious and is not breathing.
+Start doing CPR right away if they are unconscious and are not breathing.
 CPR will keep the blood circulating to the brain and other organs.
-You can stop if he begins breathing, or when emergency medical services arrive and take over.
+You can stop if they begin breathing, or when emergency medical services arrive and take over.

 While you're doing CPR, get someone else to look for an automated external defibrillator (AED) and use it immediately.
 An AED is a portable device that sends an electric shock through the chest to the heart when needed.
 The shock can restore a normal rhythm to the heart.
 There are AEDs in many public places, like shopping malls, airports, hotels, and schools.

 Talk with your doctor.

 There are steps you can take to lower your risk.
 Your doctor may recommend medication, surgery, or other treatments or lifestyle changes.
 Someone in your household should be trained in CPR and in the use of an AED.

 A device called an ICD (implantable cardioverter-defibrillator) can help prevent sudden cardiac arrest in some people who are at high risk.
 The device usually goes under the skin in your upper chest.
 It monitors your heart rhythm.
 If it detects an irregular rhythm, it uses electrical pulses or shocks to restore a normal rhythm.

 Sudden cardiac arrest sometimes happens in people who have no known heart condition or any previous symptoms.

 “But studies show that people who survive cardiac arrest often realize later that they had symptoms they were ignoring.
 If they had sought treatment, they might have been able to prevent the sudden cardiac arrest,” Fonarow says.